 Inguinal hernias are the most common type of hernia.
 They make up about 70 percent of all hernias, according to the British Hernia Centre (BHC).
 These hernias occur when the intestines push through a weak spot or tear in the lower abdominal wall, often in the inguinal canal.

 The inguinal canal is found in the groins of both men and women.
-In men, it is the area where the spermatic chord passes from the abdomen to the scrotum.
-This chord holds up the testicles.
+In men, it is the area where the spermatic cord passes from the abdomen to the scrotum.
+This cord holds up the testicles.
 In women, the inguinal canal contains a ligament that helps to hold the uterus in place.

 This type of hernia is more common in men than in women.
 This is because a man’s testicles descend through the inguinal canal shortly after birth, and the canal is supposed to close almost completely behind them.
 Sometimes, the canal does not close properly, leaving a weakened spot prone to hernias.

 A hiatal hernia occurs when part of your stomach protrudes up through the diaphragm into the chest.
 The diaphragm is a sheet of muscle that helps you breathe by contracting, drawing air into the lungs.
 It separates the organs in your abdomen from those in your chest.

 This type of hernia is most common in patients over 50 years old.
 If a child has the condition, it is typically caused by a congenital (birth) defect.
 Hiatal hernias almost always cause gastroesophageal reflux (when the stomach contents leak backward into the esophagus, causing a burning sensation).